-- Fulfill all affirmative action reporting requirements by submitting standard reports. - Ensure dissemination of all relevant affirmative action information to appropriate staff. - Serve as ex-officio member of the Employee Resource Group (ERG) diversity committee at their work and/or participate in the College's diversity or equity committee. - Determine the need for diversity training and recommend training at their respective work location.
+- Fulfill all affirmative action reporting requirements by submitting standard reports to Minnesota State. - Ensure dissemination of all relevant affirmative action information to appropriate staff. - Serve as ex-officio member of the Employee Resource Group (ERG) diversity committee at their work and/or participate in the College's diversity or equity committee. - Determine the need for equity/inclusion training and recommend training for the College. - Review policies, procedures, and practices to recommend changes to the Affirmative Action Officer. - Partner with the College's recruitment team. - Comply with State of Minnesota, Minnesota State and College anti-discrimination and antiharassment policies.

-- Review policies, procedures, and practices to recommend changes to the Affirmative Action Officer. - Partner with the College's recruitment team at their work locations. - Comply with statewide and College anti-discrimination and anti-harassment policies.
+The Affirmative Action Designee is accountable indirectly to the Director of Human Resources on matters pertaining to Affirmative Action and Equal Opportunity.

-The Affirmative Action Designee is accountable indirectly to the Affirmative Action Officer on matters pertaining to Affirmative Action and Equal Opportunity.
+Name: Felecia Telecky

-Name: Jane Bohlsen Title: Human Resources Specialist 2 Email: jane.bohlsen@ridgewater.edu Phone: 320-222-6075
+Title: Human Resources Associate Email: felicia.telecky@ridgewater.edu